CameronCS/Hangman/README.md

  This game is made for you to enjoy and customise

  ## Wanna see the code?
  No Worries!
-All the code is documented using the C# <summary></summary> documentation method
+All the code is documented using the C# summary documentation method

  A lot of the lines are documented to avoid ambiguity.